 The Getting Started section of the Migrator for Notes to Exchange Quick-Start Guide explains how to install the product.
-The subtopics below describe several configuration tasks that must be performed now as part of MNE configuration before the first run of any admin wizard.
-(Some are optional and apply only in particular circumstances, as noted following.)
+The topics that follow here describe several configuration tasks that must be performed as part of MNE configuration before the first run of any wizard.
+(Some are optional and apply only in particular circumstances, as noted.)